skypjack/entt/docs/md/entity.md

 ### Dependencies

-The `registry` class is designed to be able to create short circuits between its functions.
-This simplifies the definition of _dependencies_ between different operations.<br/>
+The `registry` class is designed to create short circuits between its member functions.
+This greatly simplifies the definition of a _dependency_.<br/>
 For example, the following adds (or replaces) the component `a_type` whenever `my_type` is assigned to an entity: